Post

 }

 The system function is a glibc function.
 As we saw earlier, glibc is mapped into the process’s memory space.
 This is because chal_patched is dynamically linked.
 In other words, the code for the system function is also mapped somewhere in memory.
 Let’s check this with GDB.
-First, disable ASLR by running the following command (if you are using a Docker container, run it on the host):
+Start GDB with the following command:

 1